JakobCavalar/Time-Series---Thesis/README.md

 The Script - Maßgrößen Verlaufsplot plots the chnage of the Qualitymeasures over different scenarios

-Lastly, the Script - Server Code has the most recent version of the important functions and starts the simulation on the university server.
+Lastly, the Script - Server Code has the most recent version of the important functions and starts the simulation on the universities server.
 Below the parameterization of all the 9 scenarios can be found.